-After Pandev left, his position on the left flank was taken by the local boy Lorenzo Insigne who, like Lavezzi, became a darling of the home support before leaving for MLS in the summer.
+After Pandev left, his position on the left flank was taken by the local boy Lorenzo Insigne who, like Lavezzi, became a darling of the home support before leaving for MLS in 2022.

 Sold: Edinson Cavani to PSG (£54m) | Signed: Gonzalo Higuain from Real Madrid (£33m)

 Just a year after Lavezzi packed his bags for Paris, Edinson Cavani followed suit, joining PSG in a club-record £55m deal.
 The move was undoubtedly a blow to Napoli as the Uruguayan had plundered 104 goals in 138 games, including 38 in his final season.

 However, Napoli’s then-manager Rafa Benitez had the perfect replacement lined up, securing the services of Real Madrid‘s out-of-favour Argentine Gonzalo Higuain.

 Higuain had spent a considerable part of his career in the Spanish capital but rarely had he been an undisputed first-choice starter with Karim Benzema preferred.
 Eventually, the lure of first-team football in Italy proved too much for Higuain turn down.